thomasmoledo/thomasmoledo/README.md

 - I know Python and am currently learning C++ and SQL
 - I love Rock Climbing and playing Volleyball
 - I enjoy playing video games and want to get into modding to practice my coding
-- How to reach me: thomasmoledo@gmail.com or tm4180@nyu.edu
+- How to reach me: tm4180@nyu.edu
 - Pronouns: He/Him
 - Fun fact: I speak English, Portuguese, and Spanish and am learning French